A detailed guide to all relevant fees for stock trading at eToro

 Making sense of brokerage fees can be frustrating, so we hope that you found this guide useful.
 Keeping all of these fee types in mind should help you pick the right broker and make trading decisions more confidently.

-We believe you are on the right track now, but if you still have any questions or suggestions, drop us an email at [email protected] and we will get back to you soon.
+We believe you are on the right track now, but if you are stuck somewhere, have a question, or a suggestion, please drop a message on our Forum.